 - 2 cups Rude Health sprouted spelt flour (you can also use normal spelt flour too)

-- 4 tbsp coconut nectar (you can use maple syrup or any other healthier sweetener you might have)
+- 4 tablespoon coconut nectar (you can use maple syrup or any other healthier sweetener you might have)

 - ½ cup Rude Health cashew drink (you can use any other milk)